F5Networks/f5-bigip-runtime-init/SCHEMA.md

           type: url
           value: 'file:///examples/declarations/example_7_as3.json'
 example_7:
+  description: >-
-  description: Installs AS3 and DO and uses an inline AS3 declaration to setup the BIG-IP.
+    Installs AS3, DO, and FAST and uses an inline AS3 declaration to setup the BIG-IP.
   runtime_config:
     pre_onboard_enabled:
       - name: provision_rest